 The more lucrative home tuition work can meanwhile take a little effort to unearth.
 Plenty of organisations have virtually nationwide networks, operating through local organisers.
 These are self-employed agents who work from home offices, recruiting host families and placing students fed to them by the schools.

 January is a peak recruiting month - but adverts can appear at almost any time of year.
 Use your social networks to ask around about hosting students.
-And to avoid leaving it to chance, do a web search on 'TEFL' and trawl through the online recruitment databases.

 A cautionary note to close on: problems with insurance claims are extremely rare but it is wise to be covered.
 Check your household policy and if in doubt, talk to your insurance company for peace of mind.